-- Few countries have prescribed formats for addresses, while most have conventions defined by the national Postal Service that is generally adhered to, but also frequently ignored. - The IDOL Web Connector is used to gather many millions of web documents to identify candidate addresses in each applicable country.
+• Few countries have prescribed formats for addresses, while most have conventions defined by the national Postal Service that is generally adhered to, but also frequently ignored.

+The IDOL Web Connector is used to gather many millions of web documents to identify candidate addresses in each applicable country.
 From there, the variety of formats that are used in practice are identified.
-In addition, any recommendations published by the national Postal Services are also used. - For the street-address portion, the extensive OpenStreetMap project is used, and a database of every named street in each of the supported countries is obtained and analyzed.
+In addition, any recommendations published by the national Postal Services are also used.
+The Universal Postal Union and other reputable sources are also used to generate and confirm address formats.

+- For the street-address portion, the extensive OpenStreetMap project is used, and a database of every named street in each of the supported countries is obtained and analyzed.
 From this database, rules are derived to allow the identification of the vast majority of street-address strings. - The de facto authority for geographical place names is the GeoNames database, with 11 million locations identified by data including country, population and type.
-In particular the type field is used to generate complete lists of populated settlements and administrative regions (such as county / department / region) for the countries that frequently use those in addresses.
-In addition, the names are available in different character sets and transliteration schemes to ensure internationalization. - The patterns derived for matching Postal Codes are also used here (see Postal Codes, on the previous page).
+In particular the type field is used to generate complete lists of populated settlements and administrative regions (such as county / department / region ) for the countries that frequently use those in addresses.
+In addition, the names are available in different character sets and transliteration schemes to ensure internationalization.